fivdi/pigpio/doc/configuration.md

 For further details related to Raspberry Pi hardware revisions see [here](http://elinux.org/RPi_HardwareHistory) and [here](https://github.com/joan2937/pigpio#gpio).

+#### cfgInterfaces(flag)
+- flag - DISABLE_FIFO_IF to disable the pipe interface, DISABLE_SOCK_IF to disable the socket interface.
+The default setting is that both interfaces are enabled.
+Configures pigpio support of the fifo and socket interfaces.
+This function is only effective if called before initialize().

 #### initialize()
 Initialize the pigpio C library.